quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 > section will follow the same instructions that are given for the UI
 > Tier above._

+The application tier consists of the PlayerLobby and GameCenter.
+The PlayerLobby manages player sign in and the status of all players (in game , waiting for game) including the amount of total concurrently logged in players.
+It can add and remove players with sign in and sign out respectively.
+It also records which players are playing against each other.

 ### Model Tier
 > _Provide a summary of the Application tier of your architecture.
 This